kameshsampath/fruits-api-gitops/docs/env-setup.md

 ```

 The installation apart from installing the components, it will also download the companion tools such as `tkn`, `gitea`, `glooctl`, `kubectl` etc., on to `$DEMO_HOME/bin`.

-Lets add the tools to the path doing,

----8<--- "includes/env.md"